track-asia-vn/trackasia-navigation-android/README.md

   </a>
 </p>

-# Maplibre Navigation SDK for Android
+# Trackasia Navigation SDK for Android

-The Maplibre Navigation SDK for Android is built on a fork of the [Mapbox Navigation SDK v0.19](https://github.com/flitsmeister/flitsmeister-navigation-android/tree/v0.19.0) which is built on top of the [Mapbox Directions API](https://www.mapbox.com/directions) and contains the logic needed to get timed navigation instructions.
+The Trackasia Navigation SDK for Android is built on a fork of the [Mapbox Navigation SDK v0.19](https://github.com/flitsmeister/flitsmeister-navigation-android/tree/v0.19.0) which is built on top of the [Mapbox Directions API](https://www.mapbox.com/directions) and contains the logic needed to get timed navigation instructions.

 With this SDK you can implement turn-by-turn navigation in your own Android app while hosting your Map tiles and Directions API.